-Each year, 6-7 spring break teams minister around the country.
+Each year, Global Outreach teams minister around the country.
 Where will you choose to go?
 You could teach English to immigrants in New York City, repair roofs for the disadvantaged in Memphis, Tennessee, provide medical care to refugees in Atlanta, Georgia, or choose from several other opportunities.

-Use one of your spring or summer breaks to go on a short-term missions trip, sharing the Gospel.
-We encourage EVERY student to take at least one international GO trip!
+Serve on a short-term missions trip, sharing the Gospel.
+There are opportunities for nursing, pharmacy, children's ministry, engineering, camp ministry, and much more.
+We encourage EVERY student to take at least one international GO trip.
 Each year, more than 200 students participate in international trips.
+All majors welcome.

 Global Outreach Blog